 Why is Alton Brown crepes recipe so good?

-I got this recipe from a highly rated food network recipe by the one and only Alton Brown.
-I love his recipes, because he’s a food scientist so he’s so good with the technicalities.
+This recipe is barely adapted from a highly rated food network recipe.
+I love Alton’s Good Eats recipes, because he’s a food scientist so he gives precise measurements that give you the best results.

 This recipe is so easy.
 You place all the ingredients together and mix them up.
 That’s the extent of it.
 Did I mention you only need 10 seconds of mixing?

 It’s perfectly balanced.
-He gives the option of making a sweet crepe batter (always my choice) or savory crepe batter.
+There is an option of making a sweet crepe batter (always my choice) or a savory crepe batter.
 I always go with the sweet option, and the only thing I forgo is adding any liquer to the batter.

 The crepes come out restaurant quality.
 Truly delicious.
 They are crisp on the edges, and more tender towards the center.
 They rival the best crepes I’ve had anywhere!
 And as good as pancakes are, crepes always have a wow factor to them.